mincrmatt12/nelson-pdf-downloader/README.md

 This is the "Product ID"

 Next, open up the dev tools and find the cookies for a request to `getexplorerinterface.json`.
-Take note of the cookie `JSESSIONID` and `BIGipServerwhcinxtomcat8p`.
+Take note of the cookie `JSESSIONID` and `X-Oracle-BMC-LBS-Route`.
+These are your "Session ID" and "Server ID" respectively.

 ![chrome cookies panel](/img/cookie.png?raw=true)

-These are your "Session ID" and "Server ID" respectively.
+(note this picture is a bit out of date and has the old name for the "server id")

 Now run the `main.py` script, enter the values when prompted (or use the optional command line arguments), and sit back and relax while the script downloads everything.
 By default the pdf will be called `output.pdf`, although you can change this with the `-o` command line option.